Questions and answers

 Future changes to Right to Buy

-This section is about plans for further changes to Right to Buy policy which came into effect in 2014.
-This covers changes to discount levels, eligibility criteria and the introduction of a new Right to Buy agents’ service.
+This section is about further changes to Right to Buy policy which came into effect in 2014.
+This covers changes to discount levels, eligibility criteria and the introduction of a new Right to Buy Agent service.

 19. What is the Consumer Price Index (CPI)?